Can You Recycle Blenders? (And Throw Them in Trash?)

 When you’re disposing of your blender, it’s important to prepare it properly beforehand.
 First, you have to unplug it and let it cook down for days before.
 Then, separate the different parts and take them to their respective recycling areas.

-Can You Throw Blenders in the Trash?
+Can You Throw Blenders in The Trash?

 Another factor you have to consider when you’re throwing your blender in the trash is where it’ll end up.
 Blenders are made from a combination of different materials, and most have plastic components in them.